 Ministerial letters for parents of children and young people with SEND

 - Joint ministerial letter to parent-carers from Secretary of State for Children and Families and the Parliamentary Under-Secretary of State for Care.

 - Minister Ford's wrote an open letter to parents-carers and the SEND sector on Schools Opening 30th May

-Home learning and well-being resources are available on Hackney Learning Trust's website.
+Additional home learning and well-being resources are available on the Hackney Education website.

-Get Hackney Talking is the SaLT website with more ideas and resources for families.
+- Get Hackney Talking - Speech and Language Therapy Service website - ideas and resources for families